 - Use Nudges to sell more great products to people who will enjoy them.
 Ethical Social Proof is the most powerful way to fast-track your word-of-mouth

 - Never use Social Proof to target vulnerable or impressionable consumers

 We evaluate each use of Nudgify on its own merits, and these guidelines are only intended to give a sense of what we consider unethical.
-To find out how to spot and prevent fake Social Proof, see our Ultimate Guide to Social Proof 2020.
+For a full list of the rules and expectations associated with using Nudgify, see our Terms and Conditions.
+To find out how to spot and prevent fake Social Proof, see our Ultimate Guide to Social Proof 2021.